PIT - SFO

 The average price of all round-trip flights from Pittsburgh to San Francisco clicked on KAYAK for each day over the last 12 months.

 When flying from Pittsburgh to San Francisco, you should consider leaving on a Thursday and avoid Mondays if you are looking for the best rates.
-For your return to Pittsburgh, you’ll find the best rates on Saturdays and the most expensive ones on Mondays.
+For your return to Pittsburgh, you’ll find the best rates on Saturdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from Pittsburgh to San Francisco?